-We’ve seen a number of documentaries and play exploring the Chemsex scene.
-What does this film add to our understanding of how gay men encounter and respond to Chemsex-related situations?
+We’ve seen a number of documentaries and plays exploring the chemsex scene.
+What does this film add to our understanding of how gay men encounter and respond to chemsex-related situations?

 Also, the movie tells the story of a father who thinks he’s really close to his son, but in the end he doesn’t know about a very important part of his son’s life.

 What do you hope that people feel when watching the film?

 I believe that drugs, chemsex, and clubbing are, in a way, part of gay culture.
 But, why do we do that?
 I have this theory that the club is one of the only places that we can be ourselves and that we can meet people like us.

 The apps have changed lots of things, but the clubs are still a place that we feel ‘home,’ and sometimes, we have lots of drugs going on in clubs.

 I want to show that some people who do drugs don’t see the dangers of taking them – they don’t consider themselves drug users or addicts, they think it’s a game, something fun to do.
 But, in the end, lots of people die, and people don’t want to talk about it.